 Alina Larson has been playing Irish traditional music for much of the past decade, mostly on pennywhistle but lately on uilleann pipes.
 She dabbles in a number of other traditional and folk instruments, and loves the sense of musical community that arises in session spaces, as well as in playing for dancers.
 Lately, she has been making the rounds playing for Irish céilí and set dances around the San Francisco Bay area, and is a regular attendee of sessions around Berkeley.

 Valerie Rose teaches Irish fiddle at the United Irish Cultural Center and at California Coast Music Camp.
-She plays for Irish set dancing in the band Avalanche (along with Alina), performs for contra dances with the band Midnight Chargers, and plays and sings in a duo with concertina player Daniel Hersh.
+She plays for Irish set dancing in the band Avalanche (along with Alina), performs for contra dances with the band Midnight Chargers, performs with Irish flute player Jason Pollack, and plays and sings in a duo with concertina player Daniel Hersh.